Welcome to New Mexico Tech’s Writing and Communication Lab (WCL). We are a tutoring

 Graduate Communication Courses

-Dr. Steve Simpson offers a 3-credit graduate communication course every fall semester,
+Dr. Steve Simpson offers a 3-credit graduate communication course every fall semester.

-which is perfect for students looking for an introduction to graduate-level writing
+This is perfect for students looking for an introduction to graduate-level writing

-both native and non-native English speakers!
+and non-native English speakers!

-Programs page for more details.
+page for more details.

 ESL Support

-Please come visit us for more information on how we can help you.
+come visit us for more information on how we can help you.

 STEM Communication Fellows